Last updated on January 25, 2023 by Wandering our World

 But what if you want to do something a little different on your North Coast 500 holiday alongside (or instead of) visiting distilleries and spotting Nessie?
 What about a North Coast 500 day trip that’s away from the tourist areas, somewhere that is competely special and unique?

-Well that’s where I’m here to help!
-I grew up in the Scottish Highlands, and I have spent years going up and down what is now known as the NC 500 – all long before it became famous.
-I promise you, there are many amazing places and hidden fun outings (many for free) that are being bypassed by tourists to the Highlands.
-The reason – people don’t know about them….
+We promise you, there are many amazing places and hidden fun outings (many for free) that are being bypassed by tourists to the Highlands.
+The reason?
+Well people don’t know about them….

-Here are a few of my recommendations for fun, free (!), and family friendly North Coast 500 day trips.
+Here are a few of our recommendations for fun, free, and family friendly North Coast 500 day trips.

-Eathie beach, on the Black Isle, is full of Ammonites and fossil fish, and in a recent trip I found dozens of these fossils by sitting among the rocks and smashing happily around us with a hammer – all legal to do at Eathie, however this isn’t the case everywhere.
-Last time I was there I had the whole beach – and it’s Jurassic-era cliffs – to myself for several hours.
+Eathie Beach, on the Black Isle, is full of Ammonites and fossil fish, and in a recent trip we found dozens of these fossils by sitting among the rocks and smashing happily around us with a hammer – all legal to do at Eathie, however this isn’t the case everywhere.

 For adults and children alike, it really is a thrill when you manage to uncover a fossil, and it’s an amazing souvenir to take home from your North Coast 500 road trip.